facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 Used to generate images for `og:image` and `twitter:image` meta tags. `url` can be either a URL or a function that generates URLs based on data for each page. `url` can also be a local path relative to your website's "static" directory.

+The default image generation service can be found here: (insert link to GitHub).
+If you want to self-host, you can clone the repository, deploy to Vercel, and change `baseUrl` in `SocialCardOptions`.

 :::caution

 Images cannot be SVGs.

 :::

-SocialCardFunction to generate URLs or paths relative to your website's "static" directory.
+SocialCardFunction generates URLs or paths relative to your website's "static" directory.
 The function is run in a Node environment, allowing access to Node APIs (e.g. fs).
 The function is run for every page except JSX pages.

 ```ts
 export type SocialCardFunction = (